Plan recovery settings for protection groups

 Applies To: System Center 2012 - Data Protection Manager, System Center 2012 R2 Data Protection Manager, System Center 2012 SP1 - Data Protection Manager

-The recovery point schedule establishes how many recovery points of this protection group should be created.
-For file protection, you select the days and times for which you want recovery points created.
-For data protection of applications that support incremental backups, the synchronization frequency determines the recovery point schedule.
-For data protection of applications that do not support incremental backups, the express full backup schedule determines the recovery point schedule.
+Recovery point schedule— Specifies how many recovery points should be created for a protection group.
+If you’re protecting file data, you’ll select the days and times at which recovery points should be crated.
+If you’re protecting workloads that support incremental backups, the synchronization frequency determines the recovery point schedule.
+When protecting workloads that don’t support incremental backups, the express full backup schedule determines the recovery point schedule.

 For additional resources, see Information and Support for System Center 2012.

 Tip: Use this query to find online documentation in the TechNet Library for System Center 2012.
 For instructions and examples, see Search the System Center 2012 Documentation Library.